By Rahul Maganti:

 Something has been bothering me for the past few days.
 After days of soul searching and lonely walks across the dim-lit roads of the institute across the Powai lake, it wasn’t difficult for me to understand what this abstract thing is that has been so unsettling.
 And, there has been a reason for the whole storm to start in my brain.
 In less than a week from now, I will be sitting for my placements.
 For many of my friends and classmates, placements are a very big thing in life where they get to take up a much hyped-high profile, well-paying job, the dreams which we were shown when we slogged nights and days preparing for IIT-JEE, frequently splashing cold water into our almost closing eyes to stay all awake in order to ace the JEE.
 The slogging ensured that a majority of us entered into these prestigious institutes with an eye on the ‘package’ and the ‘job’, and not on evolving into engineers and to develop technology.
 The worst, many of us will now end up as Investment Bankers, Analysts and Consultants, and not as Engineers as we have been trained for the past four years.

-Exactly three and a half years ago (July 2011), I got admitted into the Metallurgical Engineering and Materials Science in IIT Bombay on a rainy July day when Bombay monsoons were in full flow.
+In July 2011, I got admitted into the Metallurgical Engineering and Materials Science in IIT Bombay on a rainy July day when Bombay monsoons were in full flow.
 Today, as I am waiting for the results of my seventh semester, with just one remaining, I will have to confess, with contempt and despair, that academically I stand where I had been in July 2011.
 I have aged four long years, or to be precise, 40 months, during my stay here in IIT Bombay.
 The things I learnt and experienced here are undoubtedly numerous.
 The place gave me what I could have not have asked for in other institutes – a liberal space for thoughts to flourish.
 I have grown up all along my stay here looking at the same trees, the same roads, the same departments and the same hostels and of course, the same canteens and lounges.
 With every passing Bombay monsoon, I evolved as a human being pioneering different ambitions and dimensions of my life with maturity – emotional, intellectual and ideological issues, nurturing hobbies and passions.
 I can speak on and on of what this place has given me, but will save the same for the sentimental post which I will write towards the end of my stay here.
 I want to concentrate more on what I haven’t learnt.

 I have enjoyed everything, literally everything, in IIT Bombay except academics, which is the main reason why I am here.
 The three and a half years are an academic void, which I hate to say.
 As I am writing this, I understand that this is going to haunt me for the rest of my life.
 The thought that I will leave the institute in April 2015 with the same or incremental increase in academic knowledge as I entered this institute with in July 2011 is already creeping in and is getting very hard to digest.
 The little I learnt during the course of mugging for exams get erased as soon as the exam is done.
 I am pretty much sure that I would not be able to take a paper of a course in a previous semester now.